slviajero/tinybasic/README.md

 POKE is added to access the basic memory.
 Like for peek, negative values access the EEPROM.

-SET is a general command changing internal interpreter settings: set -1 sets a program saved in EEPROM to autorun on Arduino, set 1 sets the program back to normal mode, set 0 removes the program flag and makes it unloadable.
+SET is a general command changing internal interpreter settings: implemented so far is the command group 1 trigged by set 1, x. set 1, 1 sets a program saved in EEPROM to autorun on Arduino, set 1, 0 sets the program back to normal mode, set 1, 255 removes the program flag and makes it unloadable.
+The prototype LCD code uses set 2, x and set 3, x.
+More to come soon.

 Target machines and compilation: